Marlins vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Toronto Blue Jays and George Springer hit the field in the second game of a three-game series against Luis Arraez and the Miami Marlins, on Tuesday at LoanDepot park.
+Bo Bichette and Luis Arraez are the hottest hitters on the Toronto Blue Jays and Miami Marlins, who meet on Wednesday at LoanDepot park, at 12:10 PM ET.

-The favored Marlins have -115 moneyline odds against the underdog Blue Jays, who are listed at -105.
-The total for the game is set at 8 runs.
+Bookmakers list the Blue Jays as -135 moneyline favorites, while giving the underdog Marlins +110 moneyline odds.
+The total for the game has been set at 7 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.